 - Pay More Than the Minimum– If you only pay the minimum balance on your credit card accounts, it’ll take years for you to pay off that debt.
 If you really want to make an impact on how much you owe, pay more each month.

-- Use Reward Points– Don’t just let reward point sit in your account doing nothing.
-Cash out those points and use the pay out on your debt.
+- Use Reward Points– Don’t just let reward points sit in your account doing nothing.
+Cash-out those points and use the payout on your debt.
 It might not be the most efficient use of your points, but every little bit helps.

 - Tax Refund– Instead of spending that tax refund on new merchandise or a vacation, why not use it to pay down some debt.
 It’s a smart money tip, and it gets you closer to your debt goals.